HCL-TECH-SOFTWARE/digital-experience/docs/getting_started/product_overview/content_management.md

 HCL DX provides a fully featured, multi-platform web content management solution.
 Easily manage your growing volume of digital content that is required to run your business and support critical decisions.

+## Separated Template and Design

+## Headless Content Access

+## Standalone and Inline Content Editors

+## Data as Content

+lows business users of all skill levels to create and publish content, and enables rapid development of sites through reusable, out of the box components and templates.
+Using Web Content Manager, business users and content authors can create and update content independent of the channel and how it is rendered.
+Web Content Manager improves customer experiences through dynamic content delivery and a high level of personalization to the web user.

+Using the enhanced Version 8.5 in-line editing services and performance, site designers can easily create and update content on the web page or from within the authoring environment.
+This is done by simply clicking on the field to update, and including the insertion of images and links to make rich content authoring quick and easy.
+The authoring portlet is another interface that can be used by content authors, site administrators and site developers.
+From the authoring portlet, content authors use forms, called authoring templates, to add and update content to the website.

 Teamwork makes the dream work - increase collaboration in the content review process - within workflows and across teams - at any stage.

 Allow business users to create content templates and content easily.
 Here is an example of a content template where you can drag & drop and configure any element as part of content.